 The San Diego Superior Court provides electronic recording services in infraction and misdemeanor proceedings.
-The court may electronically record limited civil proceedings if recording equipment is available.
-Examples of such proceedings include, but are not limited to: limited unlawful detainer actions, collections actions, and small claims trials.
-Otherwise, The San Diego Superior Court will not regularly provide electronic recording of hearings on motions in limited civil proceedings.
-Matters will not otherwise be recorded, unless ordered by the court.
+The court may electronically record limited civil proceedings.
+Examples of such proceedings include but are not limited to: limited unlawful detainer trials, collections trials, and small claims trials.
+Otherwise, matters will not be recorded unless ordered by the court.
+The San Diego Superior Court will not regularly provide electronic recording of hearings on motions or ex parte applications in limited civil proceedings, including, but not limited to limited unlawful detainer proceedings.